Time elapsed: 12y

 These two made-up towns are just a few hours' distance from each other, though it takes you a bit longer when the slope is uphill.

-With this information, people can now use the information from queries like this that Aeon or the team will put together for them.
+In any case, with the new towns added, people can now use the information from queries like this that Aeon or the team will put together for them.

 This sort of graph query that returns all the names of towns connected to The Hill is quite familiar to us by now.